select-8/mock-bigthief-htmlsite/README.md

 ### Surface Plane
 #### Colour

-As noted above I was aiming to use high contrasting colors that portray a sense of dark but to do this without overkill.
+My aim was to use high contrasting colors that portray a sense of mystery but to do this without overkill.
 To this end, the site is bookended by the lighter in tone Home & Tour pages while the core content of music, videos, and the store page are dark with high contrast between the blacks and oranges.

 Light home -> darker content pages -> light tour